 Contact the therapist you would like to see by phone to schedule an appointment.
 Therapists’ numbers are listed on their individual pages, under Who We Are.
 You may also call 404-321-4954 to get the same information.
 Leave a message, including your name, phone numbers, and best times to reach you within usual business hours.
 Your call will be returned as soon as possible, and an appointment will be scheduled.
 If necessary, your therapist will assist you in finding additional referrals that meet your needs.
-Once you have scheduled an appointment, please download the New Client Information, Informed Consent for Therapy, Symptom Checklist, and Social Media Policy forms.
-You can save time if you fill them out at home and bring them with you to your first appointment.
-If you are unable to fill out the forms in advance, we suggest you arrive at least 15 – 20 minutes prior to your appointment so you can complete them before you see your therapist.
+Once you have scheduled an appointment, please download the New Client Information Form linked below.
+You can save time if you fill it out at home and bring it with you to your first appointment.
+If you are unable to fill out the form in advance, we suggest you arrive at least 15 – 20 minutes prior to your appointment so you can complete them before you see your therapist.

 |Files for downloading||Links|